 Praising the Lion of Judah and the Lamb of God

-Judah was the son of Jacob and the tragically unloved Leah.
-He was born into the middle of strained and difficult home life with parents who didn’t really love each other.
-Up until Judah’s birth, his mother had named her other children in hopes that her husband would finally notice her and love her best.
+Judah was the son of Jacob and Leah, who was unloved, rejected and constantly compared to her much more beautiful sister, Rachel, meaning that Judah was born into the middle of a strained and difficult home life with parents who didn’t really love each other.
+Up until Judah’s birth, his mother, Leah, had named all of her other sons in hopes that her husband would finally notice her and love her best.
 However, it was not to be.
-(Gen. 29:32-34) When Leah finally found her peace within the arms of God, she stopped looking to her husband for love, for him to be her everything, that’s when God broke through.
-That’s when Judah was born.
-His name reflects Leah’s newfound love for God, because Judah’s name means “praised”.
-If you want even MORE on this subject, grab a copy of “The Way of the Worshipper” and dig deep!)
+(Gen. 29:32-34) When Leah finally found her peace within the arms of God, she stopped looking to her husband for love and acceptance, that’s when God broke through and THAT is when Judah was born.

 His name, “Judah”, is the word “Yadah”, one of the seven Hebrew words for “praise”!
 Not only is this the first mention of “praise” in the Word of God, it also points to the ancestry and lineage of Jesus Christ!
 Out of Judah came David and out of David’s lineage came Jesus Christ.
 The birth of Jesus’ heritage on earth is PRAISE!
 Genesis 49:8-10 shows that Judah, in spite of his many mistakes and bad decisions, was will called by God and once he chose to accept that calling, he was grafted into the lineage of the King!

 In God’s reality, you are chosen and called and needed, many are!
 How you respond to that choosing and calling is up to you.
 Revelation 5:5 refers to Jesus as “The Lion of the Tribe of Judah” because Judah’s birth, the birth of praise, spoke prophetically of the birth of Jesus Christ, the reason why we worship!

 Thought for today: The Acts of the Lamb Took the Strength of the Lion